What do you do when you’re in a winter slump?

 This is easier said than done, but give yourself permission to embrace imperfection and enjoy your family.
-Our children won’t remember every Pinterest-worthy snack or coordinated outfits painstakingly pieced together.
-BUT, they will remember playing games in the backyard or building a blanket fort in the living room.
+Our children won’t remember every Pinterest-worthy snack or the coordinated outfits you painstakingly pieced together.
+But they will remember playing games in the backyard or building a blanket fort in the living room.
 Focus on your family, do what works for you, and ignore the need to keep up with the Joneses.

 We are only human and make mistakes.
 Let go of the past, and move forward.
 Granted, there will always be times when we are tired, don’t feel well, or lose our tempers.
 However, realizing we will make mistakes and can’t do everything perfectly is a great step in being happy.
 Forgiving allows us to be more intentional with our parenting.